ZeinabBa/Persistent-Storage-Simulation/README.md

 # Instructions
-To use the simulation files, please follow these instructions:
+To use the simulation files, please follow these instructions: <span style="color:red">This text will be red</span>

 1- Clone/download the repository